Risk mitigation strategies to increase the value of ERM

 The impact of new technology

-Most risk mitigation efforts include multiple moving parts and impacted parties.
+Most risk mitigation strategies include multiple moving parts and impacted parties.
 The more clear and effective the collaboration effort is, the more efficient and concise the mitigation effort is managed.
-To increase collaboration and efficiency, risk practitioners need to leverage new technology to assist with ongoing mitigation efforts.
+To increase collaboration and efficiency, risk practitioners need to leverage new ERM technology to assist with ongoing mitigation efforts.

-In addition to collaborative capabilities, ERM programs should look to utilizing a solution that integrates with their overall programs and try to avoid a spot solution geared only toward risk mitigation project management needs.
+In addition to collaborative capabilities, ERM programs should look to utilize an ERM solution that integrates with their overall programs and try to avoid a spot solution geared only toward risk mitigation project management needs.
 For a more detailed viewpoint on selecting a comprehensive tool for your ERM program, read Harnessing the Power of Technology in ERM.